Scores killed in Gaza strikes as new aid convoy arrives

 With the violence raging unchecked, Iran said the region could spiral "out of control" and Israeli Prime Minister Benjamin Netanyahu issued a stark warning to Lebanon's Hezbollah, saying getting involved would be "the mistake of its life".

-But Washington also fired a shot across the bows of any actors looking to inflame the conflict, saying it wouldn't hesitate to act in the event of any "escalation".
+Washington warned any actors looking to inflame the conflict that it would not hesitate to act in the event of any "escalation".

 Hamas militants stormed across the border into Israel on Oct 7, launching a raid that killed at least 1,400 people, mostly civilians who were shot, mutilated or burnt to death on the first day, according to Israeli officials.